Lesson

 What is organic chemistry?

-This is the branch of chemistry that deals with the compound of hydrocarbons.
+This is the branch of chemistry that deals with the

 Types of organic compounds